 “Empowerment is multi-dimensional, social, and a process.
 It is multi-dimensional in that it occurs within sociological, psychological, economic, and other dimensions.
 Empowerment also occurs at various levels, such as individual, group, and community.
 Empowerment, by definition, is a social process, since it occurs in relationship to others.
 Empowerment is a process that is similar to a path or journey, one that develops as we work through it.
 In addition, one important implication of this definition of empowerment is that the individual and community are fundamentally connected.”

-I wrote half of my PhD on women and power so I could go on with the research forever, but I won’t.
 It’s important to understand that empowerment is a continual process, not a place we arrive at.
 You might feel empowered in one area of your life today, but not so much tomorrow.
 And there may be some aspects of your work or life that you really don’t feel empowered about at all.
-It’s also relational, dependant on people, circumstances, relationships, power structures, communities.
+It’s also relational, dependent on people, circumstances, relationships, power structures, communities.
 It goes beyond us as individual women, to the collective of all women.
-For one of us is to be truly empowered, we all need to be truly empowered.
+For one of us to be truly empowered, we all need to be truly empowered.